f5devcentral/f5-rseries-training/docs/rseries_f5os_configuration_backup_and_restore.rst

         "f5-database:name": "F5OS-BACKUP-APPLIANCE1{{currentdate}}"
     }

-**Note: In the current F5OS releases the confd system database can be backed up via CLI/GUI/API but it cannot be restored using the F5OS GUI.
+**Note: In the current F5OS releases the ConfD system database can be backed up via CLI/GUI/API but it cannot be restored using the F5OS GUI.
 This will be added in a subsequent release.**

 Exporting F5OS Backup to an External Location
 =============================================